Reading these scores

 Every figure on the site is published as JSON, regenerated at build time from the same results the pages render from.
 Read that instead of parsing HTML:

-• /data/latest.json - the latest run in full: every target's tier scores, coverage, and per-capability and per-operation-area state.
+- /data/latest.json - the latest run in full: every target's divergence and coverage, overall and per tier, its per-capability and per-operation-area state, and the full per-region breakdown, alongside the run's region health.

-• /data/runs.json - the whole history, newest first: per-target tier scores, coverage and run-over-run movement for every recorded run.
+- /data/runs.json - the whole history, newest first: per-target divergence and coverage, overall and per tier, plus run-over-run movement and headline region for every recorded run.
+Each run carries

 What a score actually is